 If a patient has these symptoms, it distinguishes their diagnosis from the two most common types of migraines which are migraines with aura and migraines without aura.
 An aura is the neurological term used to describe the visual disturbances people see during their migraine.
 This can be blind spots, color changes, tunnel vision, vertigo, and other upsetting visual disturbances.
 The aura stage can last from minutes to an hour.
 For some people this is where the attack begins.

 This period is when the headache like symptoms are the most severe.
 It normally begins above the eyes and is most intense on one side of the head but can vary.

 When the migraine symptoms begin to subside, the body and mind are still recovering from the stressful, prolonged event.

 Individuals whose migraines are unresponsive to standard medical or pharmacological therapy or lifestyle modifications may be interested in surgical intervention.

-North Valley Plastic Surgery has a surgical treatment of migraines through a procedure called nerve decompression surgery.
+Arizona Facial Plastics has a surgical treatment of migraines through a procedure called nerve decompression surgery.